edev/sira/installation.md

           - echo "Hello, world!"
     ```

-    Then, as your control user, from its home directory, run:
+    Then, as your control node user, from its home directory, run:

     ```
     $ sira manifest.yaml